The Beginner’s Guide to Skincare Serums

-1. Anti-aging serum: Or graceful-aging serum, as we prefer to call it at Graydon Skincare.
-This is the type of serum to use if you’re looking to prevent premature aging and help your skin age as healthily and gracefully as possible.
+Or graceful-aging serum, as we prefer to call it at Graydon Skincare.
+This is the type of serum to use if you’re looking to prevent premature signs of aging and help your skin age as gracefully as possible.
 These serums typically contain ingredients like retinoids, vitamin A derivatives, which are shown to improve skin elasticity and the look of fine lines and wrinkles.

-2. Antioxidant serum: This type of serum helps to protect your skin against free radicals that you come into contact with daily.
+This type of serum helps to protect your skin against free radicals that you come into contact with daily.
 Free radicals are unstable molecules that can damage your cells, leading to premature aging.
-Some ingredients with antioxidant properties are vitamin C, green tea and resveratrol.
+Some ingredients with antioxidant properties are vitamin C and green tea.

 Since skin-damaging free radicals are things that all of us encounter on a daily basis, it’s important to protect your skin against them.
 As such, everyone can benefit from adding an antioxidant serum into their routine.

-3. Hydrating serum: As the name suggests, this type of serum works to increase hydration to your skin.
-Most likely, this serum contains humectant ingredients, such as glycerin, honey, aloe vera and hyaluronic acid, to draw water from the environment into your skin, keeping it plump and supple.
+As the name suggests, this type of serum works to increase hydration to your skin.
+Most likely, this serum contains humectant ingredients, such as glycerin, aloe vera and hyaluronic acid, to draw water from the environment into your skin, keeping it plump and supple.